-Assemble The Salads: To serve, arrange a squash half in each of the salad bowls and add in amaranth spinach greens, radish, onion, quinoa, garlic chips, and toasted peanuts.
+Assemble The Salad: To serve, arrange a squash half in each salad bowl and add in amaranth spinach greens, radish, onion, quinoa, garlic chips, and toasted peanuts.
 Serve with dressing served alongside.

 Garlic chips can be made up to 1 day ahead of time.
 Store at room temperature in an airtight container until ready to use.